 After calculating the t-test statistic, the next step is finding a t-critical value to help you decide whether or not to reject the null hypothesis.
 If the absolute t-statistic value is greater than the absolute t-critical value, we reject the null hypothesis.
-Otherwise, you fail to reject the null hypothesis.
+Otherwise, we fail to reject the null hypothesis.
 Now, you might be asking, “How do I find a t-critical value?”
-The good news is that you can find this value either using a t-distribution table, an online t-critical value calculator, or using Excel.
-In this guide, we’ll show you how to find the t-critical value for a left-sided test, right-sided test, and two-sided test, step-by-step.
+There are various methods you can use to find the t-critical value, which include using a t-distribution table, an online t-critical value calculator, or using technology such as Excel.
+In this guide, we’ll show you how to find the t-critical value for a left-sided test, right-sided test, and two-sided test using Excel formulas.
+The article also provides clear examples to help you grasp the concept.

 - Step 1: Identify your significance level (α).